omahs/.github-3/README.md

 * Create the `.env` files for each component that you want to run.
 * Install dependencies using npm using `npm install`.
 * Run one of the commands below like `npm run start`.

-### Testing Stripe webhooks locally
-To test the Stripe webhooks locally you can set webhooks up to be forwarded to your local machine.
-For this you will need to set up the Stripe cli.
-* Install the Stripe cli using `brew install stripe/stripe-cli/stripe`.
-* Log into the Stripe cli using `stripe login`
-* Start forwarding webhook events using `stripe listen --forward-to localhost:4000/v1/stripe`.

 ## Commands